LondonHackspaceAI/common/Plans.md

   by multiple people at the same time works, whether working on different sheets by multiple people works.

+* should we connect Peter's machine to the net and leave accessible?
+  How is power usage of that?

 * install LDAP user accounts in the chroot (and separate home from ubuntu)?